damcodes/programming-prose/_posts/2020-10-27-git-your-work-flow-on-with-git.md

 ### Step One: git add

 As you edit your code, any file within the root directory of your project that has been changed in anyway, from adding comments to defining a method, will now be referred to as "unstaged".
 This just means that you've adjusted your files in some way but you have yet to tell git that you want to prepare, or "stage", those changes to be transferred from existing only on your machine to saving into the repository in Github's servers.
+This is where you command git to take a new picture of your code, selecting which files you want included in that picture.

 **Note:** You can check to see if you have any unstaged files in your repo by executing **git status** in your terminal while in the root directory of your project.
 {: .box-note}